 Start by looking at the data on your current customers.
 Which leads are the hardest to convert?
 Which leads convert more often?
 What do they all have in common?
 Figure out who has the biggest need for your solution.
 Then use the data to enrich their profile and engage them.

 Don’t let assumptions get in the way of defining your ideal lead.
-When defining your lead’s location, preferences wants, and needs, let your data do the talking.
+When defining your lead’s location, preferences, wants, and needs, let your data do the talking.

 2. Plan out your nurturing campaigns

 To get great results, you need a great plan.
-To figure out how to more effectively convert a lead, you need to take data from your leads and sales funnel into account.
+To figure out how to more effectively convert a lead, you need to take data from your leads, and sales funnel into account.
 If you plan ahead, you can see great results on your first try.

-How you can apply it
+How can you apply it

 Christine received massive success by closely studying her target and building an integral campaign that effectively led them through the funnel.

 If you want great results, don’t improvise your way around a campaign, even if it’s cheap.
-Instead, use all of your lead’s data to effectively plan your nurturing campaigns and lead them to conversion.
+Instead, use all of your lead’s data to effectively plan your lead nurturing campaigns and lead them to conversion.

 3. Segment your leads